-Preheat the oven to 375F.
-Bring the water to a rapid simmer on the stovetop or in a kettle.
+Preheat the oven to 400F.
+Bring the water to a boil on the stovetop or in a kettle.

 Meanwhile, to an 8x8-inch or similarly sized casserole dish add the uncooked orzo, drained chickpeas, sun-dried tomatoes, diced shallot, minced garlic, sliced almonds, butter, oregano, basil, salt, and pepper.
 Stir to combine.

-Carefully stir the simmering water into the baking dish.
+Carefully stir the boiling water into the baking dish.
 Stir to combine.

 Cover tightly with foil, an oven-safe lid, or an upside down sheet pan.
-Bake at 375F for 40 minutes, or until the orzo is al dente.
+Bake at 400F for 25 minutes, or until the orzo is al dente.
+If the orzo isn't fully cooked, add an extra 5-10 minutes of covered baking time.

 Remove from the oven and stir in the spinach and sherry cooking wine.
 Top with the feta.
 Return to the oven, uncovered, to melt the feta for 5-10 minutes.